vrianta/agai/component/readme.md

 ## Features
 - **File-based storage:** Each component is stored as a JSON file (`table_name.components.json`) in `./components/`.
 - **Type-safe access:** Data is loaded into Go structs and accessible as `map[PrimaryKey]YourStruct`.
-- **Automatic initialization:** On startup, loads from JSON, inserts into DB if needed, or loads from DB and updates JSON.
+- **Automatic initialization:** On startup, loads from JSON, InsertRows into DB if needed, or loads from DB and updates JSON.
 - **Thread-safe:** Uses mutexes for concurrent access.
 - **Centralized registration and initialization.**
 - **Hot reload:** Reload all components from disk at runtime.